The Ultimate Guide to Going Alcohol-Free Later in Life

 I believe 100% that there is inner work that needs to be done when you transition from being a drinker to being a non-drinker no matter what your level of drinking is.

-Give yourself time to work through these feelings and emotions and know that it is something that is normal and felt by women worldwide, including me.
+Give yourself time to work through these feelings and emotions and know that it is something that is normal and felt by women worldwide.

 These feelings and emotions are not too hard for you to face and once you sit with them without allowing alcohol to take them away, you will prove to yourself that you are capable of living an alcohol-free lifestyle.

-If you’re 8 months in or 8 days in and you’re struggling with accepting a/f living FOREVER, know that today is not going to be the same as tomorrow or next year on this day.
+If you’re 8 months in or 8 days in and you’re struggling with accepting a/f living FOREVER, know that today is not going to be the same as tomorrow or next year.